Klementinum – The Baroque Library in Prague | Megalo Travel

 1556

-The Jesuits arrive in Prague and begin construction.
-Over the next 150 years, the complex takes on its present form.
+The Jesuits arrive in Prague and begin large-scale construction.
+Over the next 150 years the complex takes on its current form, housing a college, university and observatory.

 3